acceleratedscience/openad-website/main/docs/model-service/deploying-models.md

 ```

 !!! note
-    **Apple users:** If you're running on [Apple Silicon], you'l need to add `--platform linux/amd64` to the build command, to force the AMD64 architecture usinbg an emulator.
+    **Apple users:** If you're running on [Apple Silicon], you'l need to add `--platform linux/amd64` to the build command, to force the AMD64 architecture using an emulator.

     ```shell
     docker build --platform linux/amd64 -t <model_name> .